diogotozzi/bank-magnetis/README.md

 This should connect to Postgres, create the databases, tables and populate then with some data.

 And that is!
 You should be able to access the API at [http://localhost:3000](http://localhost:3000)

+## Tests
+To run all unit, functional and integration tests:

+`docker-compose run ruby rails test -p`

 ## Communicating with API